 --> On a circle to the right a left-bended horse will prefer to fall inwards rather than bend its body.
 It will try to keep the left bending and at the same time fall in on the inside shoulder, making the circle smaller.

-Due to the weak muscles on the right side, the saddle can move to the right.
+Due to the weak muscles on the right side, and/or improper rotation of the chest vertebrae, the saddle can move to the right.
 The rider can then slide to the right and become crooked.
 Adding more padding to the right side of the saddle is not a solution, it only covers up the symptom.

 The stirrup on the right will hang lower.
 Again, shortening the stirrup on the right side is not a solution, it only covers up the symptom.